hyperledger-archives/ci-management/docs/fabric_ci_process.md

 # Hyperledger Fabric CI Process

-This repository contains the CI Configuration for all repositories including **fabric, fabric-ca, fabric-sdk-node, fabric-api,  fabric-busybox,  fabric-sdk-py,  fabric-baseimage, cello, fabric-chaintool, fabric-app and  fabric-sdk-java**.
+This repository contains the CI Configuration for all repositories including **fabric, fabric-ca, fabric-sdk-node, fabric-api, fabric-sdk-py,  fabric-baseimage, cello, fabric-chaintool, fabric-app and  fabric-sdk-java**.
 All the CI configuration is prepared in Jenkins job builders to create Jenkins Jobs.